HomeGarden Tool Shop

 • Boron

-The addition of agricultural lime (calcium carbonate) or dolomite (magnesium carbonate & calcium carbonate) will increase pH (decrease acidity) of the soil.
-Agricultural lime is cheaper to buy than dolomite.
+If the soil is too acid, then agricultural lime (calcium carbonate) should be applied.
+The amount needed will vary depending on the pH and the soil type.
+As a rough guide apply 120 g/m2 to a clay soil and 30 g/m2 to a sandy soil.
+Test again in a few months and apply more if necessary.
+Agricultural lime is cheaper to buy than dolomite (a mixture of calcium carbonate and magnesium carbonate).
 Dolomite is only a good idea if your soil is deficient in magnesium.
-Many of the acid soils in SE QLD are already too high in magnesium, adding more is a waste of money and can cause the ratio of calcium to magnesium to be out of balance.
+For example, many of the acid soils in SE QLD are already too high in magnesium, adding more is a waste of money and can cause the ratio of calcium to magnesium to be out of balance.

-Sulphates of iron and ammonium, elemental sulphur and organic matter are used to lower the pH (increase acidity) of the soil.
+Sulphates of iron and ammonium, elemental sulphur and organic matter are used to lower the pH (increase acidity) of the soil, when necessary.

 Gypsum (calcium sulphate) does not alter the pH of the soil but can improve aeration and reduce compaction in a clay soil.